Happy Birthday, Percival

 When you couple that with Pluto's subsequent reclassification; Lowell's mass building of observatories and funding programs; his enormous popularization efforts; and his obsessive drawings of canals and oases on Mars, the remnants of a desperate and dying ancient civilization ... well, you do have to admit that maybe Lowell had more money than sense.

 Still, he contributed an enormous amount to astronomy and science fiction, and so we should be grateful.
-Let's raise a glass and pull out our Wells or our Bradbury and wish Percival Lowell a happy birthday!
+Let's raise a glass and pull out our Wells or our Bradbury or even our Burroughs and wish Percival Lowell a happy birthday!